-This year, we will be awarding prizes across the themes of disability, inclusion, technology and creativity.
-A total of £6,000 in prize money will be awarded.
+This year, we will be awarding prizes across the themes of disability, inclusion, social impact, technology and creativity.

-The main awards are sponsored by the Snowdon Trust and Tata Consultancy Services (TCS).
-Lady Helen Hamlyn, founder of the Helen Hamlyn Trust, will give her own personal award for creativity.
+Lady Helen Hamlyn, founder of the Helen Hamlyn Trust, will give her own personal award for creativity in design.

 Previous Award Winners